How to Set Up Pi-hole on a Synology NAS

 Configuring the Pi-hole Application

-Pi-hole is now installed on your NAS and can be accessed by following the IP address of your macvlan network interface and signing in with the password specified above!
+Pi-hole on a Synology NAS is now installed and can be accessed by following the IP address of your macvlan network interface and signing in with the password specified above!

 http://[ph_network_IP_ADDRESS]/admin